lsst-sqre/sqr-072/index.rst

 Data types
 ----------

-- Dictionaries should ideally only be used in cases where all the keys have a single type and all the values have a single type.
+- As in :ref:`pydantic-models`, dictionaries should only be used in cases where all the keys have a single type and all the values have a single type.
-  Only use dictionaries with mixed value types as short-lived intermediate forms before, for example, JSON or YAML encoding.
+  Dictionaries with mixed value types are only appropriate as short-lived intermediate forms before, for example, JSON or YAML encoding.
-  Prefer internal models in all other cases, particularly when data is being passed into or returned from a function.
+  Prefer internal models in all other cases where a dictionary might be used, particularly when data is being passed into or returned from a function.
   Convert data to the internal model as early as possible and back to a more generic format as late as possible.
+  (There is no need to avoid use of lists, or of dictionaries with consistent types.)

 - All times internally should be represented as ``datetime`` objects in the UTC time zone.
   Convert requests to this format and responses from this format using Pydantic validators and JSON encoders.